 Expert Q&A - Web3 insurance

-We sat down with our in-house expert Ben Davis, Team Leader - Digital Assets, to answer the key questions about insurance and help you understand all you need to know if you're operating in the Web3 space.
+We sat down with our in-house expert Ben Davis, Head of Digital Assets, to answer the key questions about insurance and help you understand all you need to know if you're operating in the web3 space.

 Whether you're just getting started, or finding your current insurance provider is struggling to keep up with your evolving needs, find out how we help businesses in the digital asset space.
 Looking for more information?
 Get in touch with our expert team.